 Always Be Prepared in Dental Emergencies

 A dental emergency is much like a medical emergency in that careful steps must be taken to ensure optimal outcomes.
 In some cases, you will need to seek emergency dental services or head straight to the hospital.
 Understanding the severity of the situation is part of handling the situation appropriately.
 Whether it is a knocked-out tooth, tongue laceration, or dismantled dental work, there are few expert tips that will allow you get through the emergency safely and effectively.
 Use these tips to always be prepared in the event of a dental emergency.

 When to See a Dentist

-In the case of dental emergencies, it is important to know that you should see your dentist in Longwood as soon as possible.
+In the case of dental emergencies, it is important to know that you should see your dentist in Sweetwater as soon as possible.
 Many dentists leave openings in their schedules to accommodate dental emergencies.
 Time is of the essence in some cases—getting to the dentist can minimize or prevent any potential damage.
 And don’t worry if you have no insurance.

 - Call your dentist to schedule an emergency appointment

 - Locate the tooth, handling it exclusively by the crown, not the root.